mycpuorg/mycpuorg.github.io/_posts/2020-01-03-flamegraphs-on-c++.md

 with any of this, do not worry.
 It is not as important to know each and every detail as it is to know that a tool exists that can easily generate all this information when the need arises.

+### Perf Statistics: Measure First ...
+Here are the perf statistics from running the above code.

 #### Exotic options for ``perf stat``
 ``perf`` supports a slew of Hardware and Software Events that it can